SarafAnzumShreya/shreya/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am a B.Sc. student in Electronics & Telecommunication Engineering at Rajshahi University of Engineering & Technology (RUET), passionate about applying machine learning to real-world challenges.
-My focus lies in deep learning, particularly convolutional neural networks (CNNs) for medical imaging, such as brain tumor detection and white blood cell analysis, as well as assistive technologies like real-time currency detection for the visually impaired.
+        I am a B.Sc. graduate in Electronics & Telecommunication Engineering at Rajshahi University of Engineering & Technology (RUET), passionate about applying machine learning to real-world challenges.
+My focus lies in deep learning, particularly convolutional neural networks (CNNs) for image processing, such as brain tumor detection and white blood cell analysis, as well as assistive technologies like real-time currency detection for the visually impaired.
 I also explore hybrid models and digitization for societal impact.

         Please reach out to collaborate or discuss my work! 😃
     design: